-Eventually all good things come to an end, so were closing out the list with the Panasonic Ergo Fit earbuds.
-These are super comfortable and are pretty much the best headphones you can get for $10—way less than $50, for those keeping score at home.
+Eventually, all good things come to an end, so we’re closing out the list with the Panasonic Ergo Fit.
+These earbuds are comfortable and a cost less than $10.
 As far as build quality goes, these look cheap… because they are.
 They tangle easily, so be wary of crumpling them up and stuffing them in your pockets.
-That said, the audio quality is better than anything you’ll find for this price, hands down.
+That said, the audio quality is better than anything you’ll find for this price.

 Panasonic Ergo Fit

-One of the cooler things about the Ergo Fit is that they come in eight colorways.
-Originally, they were designed to match the colors of the 5th generation iPod nano.
+Originally designed to match the colors of the 5th generation iPod nano, the Ergo Fit are available in eight colorways.
 Unsurprisingly, the earbuds have an ergonomic fit, meaning that they’ll stay in fairly easily.
-They’re not exactly ear-huggers, so don’t expect them to stay in while doing anything strenuous.
-For day-to-day usage, though, you won’t have a problem.
 If you decide on another pair of cheap headphones on this list, these are worth picking up as a secondary pair to compliment them.

-These are cheap earbuds with attenuated bass, but they fit well and provide solid passive isolation.
-In turn, you’ll be less inclined to turn up the volume to unsafe levels.
-Additionally, there’s an in-line mic and remote for playback controls.
-See here
+- AKG Y20U: These are cheap earbuds with attenuated bass, but they fit well and provide solid passive isolation.

-These used to be our best all-around pick.
-Their wooden design is eye catching and the sound is good for a bargain pair of buds.
-It’s worth being weary of the cable’s tendency to carry unwanted reverberations into the earbud housings.
-See here
+- Symphonized NRG: These used to be our best all-around pick.
+Their wooden design is eye-catching and the sound is good for a bargain pair of buds.

-HiFiMan is a company that manufactures hi-fi audio products, but the RE-400 are a step in world of budget audio.
-For $49, you get two 8.5mm titanium drivers, ergonomically fitted earbuds, plenty of ear tips, and a zipper carrying case.
-See here
+- HiFiMan RE-400: For $49, you get two 8.5mm titanium drivers, ergonomically fitted earbuds, plenty of ear tips, and a zipper carrying case.

-These earbuds sport a large housing and, like the company’s other “Extra Bass” products, these place a great deal of emphasis on the low-end.
-Unfortunately, the designers omitted any sort of control module, but if you can overlook that, these are a solid pick.
-See here
+- Sony MDRXB50AP Extra Bass: These earbuds sport a large housing and, like the company’s other “Extra Bass” products, these place a great deal of emphasis on the low-end.
+Unfortunately, the designers omitted any sort of control module.

 What makes a set of earbuds “the best?